oracle/python-oracledb/doc/src/user_guide/aq.rst

     connection.commit()
     print(message.payload.TITLE)   # will print Quick Brown Fox

+.. _reciplists:

 Using Recipient Lists
 =====================

+Classic Queues support Recipient Lists.
 A list of recipient names can be associated with a message at the time a message is enqueued.
 This allows a limited set of recipients to dequeue each message.
 The recipient list associated with the message overrides the queue subscriber list, if there is one.
 The recipient names need not be in the subscriber list but can be, if desired.
+Transactional Event Queues do not support Recipient Lists.

-To dequeue a message, the ``consumername`` attribute can be set to one of the recipient names.
+To dequeue a message, the :attr:`~DeqOptions.consumername` attribute can be set to one of the recipient names.
 The original message recipient list is not available on dequeued messages.
 All recipients have to dequeue a message before it gets removed from the queue.